EsupPortail/Esup-Pod/CONTRIBUTING.md

 ## I don't want to read this whole thing I just have a question!!!

-If chat is more your speed, you can join the Pod team on Rocket: https://rocket.esup-portail.org/channel/esup_-_pod
+If chat is more your speed, you can join the Pod team on Rocket chat: https://rocket.esup-portail.org/channel/esup_-_pod